Virginia Tech vs. South Dakota State Predictions & Picks - Women's NCAA Tournament Second Round

 Virginia Tech Performance Insights

 - The Hokies are outscoring opponents by 15.8 points per game with a +504 scoring differential overall.
-They put up 72.1 points per game (56th in college basketball) and allow 56.3 per outing (22nd in college basketball).
+They put up 72.1 points per game (57th in college basketball) and give up 56.3 per outing (21st in college basketball).

-- With 68.9 points per game in ACC tilts, Virginia Tech is putting up 3.2 fewer points per game in conference games compared to its season average (72.1 PPG).
+- With 68.9 points per game in ACC contests, Virginia Tech is posting 3.2 fewer points per game in conference games compared to its season average (72.1 PPG).

-- The Hokies are putting up 75.8 points per game this season at home, which is 8.7 more points than they're averaging in away games (67.1).
+- The Hokies are scoring 75.8 points per game when playing at home.
+In away games, they are averaging 67.1 points per contest.

-- Virginia Tech is allowing 52.8 points per game this year in home games, which is 9.1 fewer points than it is allowing in road games (61.9).
+- When playing at home, Virginia Tech is allowing 9.1 fewer points per game (52.8) than when playing on the road (61.9).

-- On offense, the Hokies have struggled over their last 10 games, scoring 67.8 points per contest over that stretch compared to the 72.1 they've racked up over the course of this season.
+- In their last 10 games, the Hokies have been racking up 67.8 points per game, an average that's slightly lower than the 72.1 they've scored over the course of the 2022-23 season.

+- The Jackrabbits have a +634 scoring differential, topping opponents by 18.7 points per game.
+They're putting up 78.9 points per game, 13th in college basketball, and are giving up 60.2 per contest to rank 73rd in college basketball.

 © 2023 Data Skrive.
 All rights reserved.